epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

   <br><em>*Figure 27.
 Best model class per modality combination.*</em>
 </p>

-The high R² from spatial-only boosting is not automatically evidence of plaque biology.
-A plausible explanation is anatomical bias: plaque deposition is not spatially uniform, and certain anatomical regions accumulate more plaques than others.
-In that case, coordinates predict *regional vulnerability* rather than true plaque distance.
+The high R² from spatial-only gradient boosted trees is suspicious.
+This could be due to anatomical bias.
+Plaque occurrence is not spatially uniform, with some brain regions accumulating more plaques than others.
+Because of this, coordinates predict *regional vulnerability* rather than the bone fide plaque distance.

-To test whether spatial-only predictions reflect disease progression versus conserved anatomy, we evaluate cross-mouse stability of spatial predictions.

-We compare spatial-only model outputs across all Tg and WT animals:
+To test whether spatial-only predictions are generalizable, we will evaluate them across different mice.
+Namely, we compare spatial-only model outputs across all Tg and WT animals:

 <p align="center">
   <!-- This was obtained with plot_spatial_compare; usage in results.ipynb -->
   <img src="src/data/figures/predicted_plaque_distance.png" width="480">
   <br><em>*Figure 28.
-Spatial-only prediction comparison across mice, illustrating similarity in predicted distributions despite genotype/age differences.*</em>
+Spatial-only prediction comparison across mice.*</em>
 </p>

-The model produces nearly identical prediction distributions across all mice:
-- Output distributions differ by at most ~**6%** at any point.
-- This is inconsistent with a pathology-sensitive model that should shift with genotype and disease stage.

-We quantify distributional similarity using Jensen–Shannon divergence (JSD) and corroborate with KS tests and ANOVA:

 <p align="center">
   <!-- This was obtained with plot_hist_comparison; usage in results.ipynb -->
   <img src="src/data/figures/distribution_across_mice.png" width="480">
   <br><em>*Figure 29.
-Predicted plaque-distance score distributions across all mice under the spatial-only model, showing striking overlap across Tg and WT cohorts.*</em>
+Predicted plaque-distance score distributions across all mice (spatial-only model).*</em>
 </p>

+The model produces nearly identical prediction distributions across all mice:
+- Output distributions differ by at most ~**6%** at any point.
+- This is inconsistent with a pathology-sensitive model that should change its output significantly with genotype and disease stage.

+To approach this more formally, we will quantify distributional similarity using Jensen–Shannon divergence (JSD):

 <p align="center">
   <!-- This was obtained with plot_jsd_heatmap; usage in results.ipynb -->
   <img src="src/data/figures/JS_Divergence.png" width="480">
   <br><em>*Figure 30.
-Jensen–Shannon divergence matrix between spatial-only prediction distributions across mice; values are uniformly low, indicating near-indistinguishable outputs across genotypes and ages.*</em>
+Jensen–Shannon divergence matrix between spatial-only prediction distributions across mice.*</em>
 </p>

-Findings:
+Our findings show that:
-- JSD values are mostly **0.05–0.10**, only slightly higher (~0.14–0.16) for comparisons involving WT-13.
+- JSD values are mostly **0.05–0.10**, only slightly higher (~0.14–0.16) for comparisons involving Wt-13.
-- KS statistics are small (mostly **0.02–0.08**) despite extremely significant p-values driven by large sample sizes.
+- Kolmogorov-Smirnov (KS) statistics are small (mostly **0.02–0.08**) despite extremely significant p-values driven by large sample sizes.
 - ANOVA across Tg mice yields a very significant p-value (p ≈ **3.6e−22**) but with trivial effect size and no monotone increase with age.

-Conclusion: the spatial-only model primarily learns conserved tissue geometry (e.g., cortical curvature and laminar structure), not plaque pathology.
-The apparent high R² is therefore driven by anatomical confounding rather than disease signal.
+From the results above, we can conclude that the spatial-only model mostly learns conserved brain anatomy and not plaque pathology.
+The high R² is therefore largely due to the anatomical confounding.
 ---

 ## 4.c Deep dive into the expression models